halhrha/MGHalluDet/README.md

-# MGHalluDet: A Multi-Granularity Benchmark for Hallucination Detection in Medical Large Vision-Language Models
+# MGHalluDet: Multi-Grained Benchmark for Medical LVLM Hallucination Detection Across Types and Lengths

 ## Overview

-MGHalluDet is a benchmark for evaluating hallucination detection in Medical Large Vision-Language Models (Medical LVLMs).
-Unlike existing benchmarks that primarily focus on short radiology captions or isolated sentence-level modifications, MGHalluDet provides multi-granularity chest X-ray reports with fine-grained hallucination annotations across varying contextual scales.

-The benchmark is specifically designed to evaluate whether LVLMs can accurately identify hallucinated content in realistic radiology reports, ranging from concise findings to comprehensive clinical narratives.

----

-## Motivation

-Large Vision-Language Models have achieved remarkable progress in medical image understanding and radiology report generation.
-However, they remain prone to hallucinations, i.e., generating clinically unsupported or factually incorrect statements that are not grounded in the input chest X-ray.
+Medical Large Vision-Language Models (LVLMs) have demonstrated impressive capabilities in chest X-ray understanding and radiology report generation.
+However, they remain vulnerable to **hallucinations**, producing clinically unsupported findings, incorrect anatomical descriptions, or fabricated imaging characteristics that are inconsistent with the underlying medical image.

-Most existing hallucination benchmarks concentrate on short reports or sentence-level perturbations, making them insufficient for evaluating hallucination behaviors in realistic long-form radiology reports, where multiple findings, anatomical structures, and imaging descriptions interact simultaneously.

-To address this limitation, we introduce **MGHalluDet**, a multi-granularity benchmark that systematically evaluates hallucination detection across different report lengths while providing token-level annotations for multiple hallucination categories.
+To address this limitation, we introduce **MGHalluDet**, a **multi-grained chest X-ray hallucination benchmark** that systematically evaluates hallucination robustness across different report lengths and contextual complexities.
+Instead of focusing solely on object recognition, MGHalluDet emphasizes realistic clinical reporting scenarios and provides fine-grained annotations for multiple hallucination types.

 ---